 Camilla Fox has claimed to be an expert on a multitude of wildlife issues.
 In 2009, Camilla Fox represented the Animal Welfare Institute (AWI) as an expert witness challenging the incidental take of Canadian Linx by Maine trappers.
 Chief Judge John Woodcock Jr. stated "AWI's case consisted of numerous similar studies that have an attenuated (thin) relationship to the lynx in the state of Maine."
 "AWI's case contained a notable absence of Maine-generated, lynx-specific studies.
 It relied instead on extrapolations from studies about other animals in different regions to prove contentions about the lynx in Maine."
 "The Court has a sense of disquiet (feeling of anxiety or worry) about the extent to which Ms. Fox was testifying as an objective expert as opposed to an educated advocate."
 ANIMAL WELFARE INSTITUTE, et al., Plaintiffs, v.
 Roland D. MARTIN, Commissioner of the Maine Department of Inland Fisheries and Wildlife, Defendant.
 No. CV-08-267-B-W. United States District Court, D. Maine.
 November 10, 2009.
 LINK

 These groups learned a long time ago they could bypass state wildlife agencies and expert biologists employed by state agencies by taking issues to the ballot box.
-In 1990, current HSUS President Wayne Pacelle told supporters in Full Cry magazine, “We are going to use the ballot box and the democratic process to stop all hunting in the United States… We will take it species by species until all hunting is stopped in California.
+In 1990, former HSUS President Wayne Pacelle (ousted for sexual harassment) told supporters in Full Cry magazine, “We are going to use the ballot box and the democratic process to stop all hunting in the United States… We will take it species by species until all hunting is stopped in California.
 Then we will take it state by state.”
 That is exactly what they are doing.
 Find a willing legislator, supply the public with their version of the facts, rinse and repeat.
 HSUS

 A recent example of manipulation of facts is included in a toolkit released by HSUS and Project Coyote in 2017.
 Their toolkit is full of misleading and incomplete information but demonstrates another effective tool: using hunters and hunting groups to imply support for their policies.
 TOOLKIT